sprangerik/corruption-detection/draft-sprang-avtcore-corruption-detection.md

 ### Allowed Error Thresholds

-The header extension contains two fields for an “allowed error”; one for the luma channel and one for the chrome channels.
+The header extension contains two fields for an "allowed error"; one for the luma channel and one for the chrome channels.
 The two values allow for accommodating different spatial resolutions and thus different error magnitudes for the respective image planes.

 When calculating the difference between two samples in a receiving client (i.e. one locally filtered sample and the corresponding remote sample from the header extension) the absolute magnitude of the error should be reduced  by the specified amount.